sunholo-data/sunholo-py/docs/docs/cli.md

 You can set the project_id and region via the global `--project_id` and `--region` flags.
 But it is recommended to also use the `vacConfig` file to set up the `gcp_config` section for easier use.

-The `sunholo proxy` command will let you proxy any Cloud Run service via [`gcloud run services proxy`](https://cloud.google.com/sdk/gcloud/reference/run/services/proxy) - you will need to authenticated with `gcloud` for the services you want to use.
+The `sunholo proxy` command will let you proxy any Cloud Run service via [`gcloud run services proxy`](https://cloud.google.com/sdk/gcloud/reference/run/services/proxy) - you will need to be authenticated with `gcloud` for the services you want to use.

 Example yaml: